ZPascal/aws-sam-cli-container/README.md

 # AWS-SAM-CLI-Container
-!The repository includes an AWS SAM CLI inside an Alpine/ Distroless container.
+The repository includes an AWS SAM CLI inside an Alpine/ Distroless container.
 It's possible to interact with the AWS Serverless Application Model service and use e.g. the SAM CLI inside an isolated container environment.

 ## Usage